tamtam96/Path/contents/path/claims-verification/feminism.md

 - A Billion Wicked Thoughts: What the World's Largest Experiment Reveals about Human Desire

 - what about andrigen, estrogen, and projestron?
 Why we have "man-maker" hormone, but not "woman-maker"?
 Whay this namimg?

+### provision and protection
+Do women loke to provide for men while they keep babies?
+Do women like to protect men?